appliedblockchain/mantle-demo/README.md

 # mantle-demo

+What is mantle-demo?

-A demo app highlighting how to use Mantle's encryption capabilities.
+An example app highlighting how to use Mantle's asymmetric and symmetric encryption/decryption capabilities, mnemonic/account generation and management, and more.

+## Features
+- React frontend responsible for encrypting data, generating user accounts and communicating with API
+- API component responsible for communicating with our blockchain via web3 and storing contract information
+- Contract component reponsible for compilation and deployment of "Notes" and "Users" contracts

-# Setup
+## Setup

-TODO: Set up docker-compose for local development

 To set up the demo locally, perform the following actions: